reelfake/reelfake-node/README.md

 1. Although the api is for public, I purge the database weekly to keep my Lightsail instances clean and lightweight.
 2. When I purge the database, I re-seed the database which are part of the docker image.
 So, whatever you created the users or any data will be removed.
 3. Though I have provided limited access to my deployed api, you can hit it as per the api documentation but you will `403 Forbidden` if you do so.

+## Postman Collection
+Here is the [postman collection](https://github.com/reelfake/reelfake-node/blob/main/postman/reelfake_api.json) for the api hosted on reelfake.cloud.

 ## Api Specification